Otaru Ankake Yakisoba: Characteristics

-Otaru Ankake Yakisoba is not just served at Chinese restaurants, but also such places as ramen restaurants, diners, Cafeterias, Western-style restaurants, cafes, Izakaya, Hotels, bathhouses, mahjong parlours, Ski resorts and golf pavilions.
+Otaru Ankake Yakisoba is not just served at Chinese restaurants, but also such places as ramen restaurants, diners, cafeterias, Western-style restaurants, cafes, izakaya, hotels, bathhouses, mahjong parlours, ski resorts and golf pavilions.
 The fact that it is a popular item on the menu at each restaurant could also be considered a characteristic of the dish.
-The number of restaurants serving the dish is said to be close to 100 It is also said that in Otaru 'yakisoba' more often refers to ankake yakisoba than to regular yakisoba.
+The number of restaurants serving the dish is said to be close to 100.
+It is also said that in Otaru 'yakisoba' more often refers to ankake yakisoba than to regular yakisoba.

-As Otaru is a port town with an abundance of fresh seafood, a dish including delicious seafood is considered a very fitting speciality.
+As Otaru is a port town with an abundance of fresh seafood, a dish including seafood is considered a very fitting speciality.
 However, the dish has been criticised as not being representative of Otaru as it contains a comparatively small proportion of local ingredients.
 There is also a view that the history of the dish is rooted in the people of Otaru, is part of the local cuisine and culture that has been preserved by the people for over 60 years, and is a trump card in the fight against Otaru's population decrease.
-In 2017 (Heisei 29) the opinion has been expressed that Otaru Ankake Yakisoba is a speciality in the same way as sushi.
+In 2017 (Heisei 29) the opinion was expressed that Otaru Ankake Yakisoba is a speciality in the same way as sushi.